UT-Austin-RPL/Coopernaut/template.md

 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
-We provide a kick-start dataset for the behavior cloning training, and you can download the dataset
+We provide a driving dataset for imitation learning for our benchmark.
+You can download the dataset
-<a href="https://utexas.box.com/v/coopernaut-dataset"> Here </a>.
-Alternatively, you can collect your own dataset by running data-collection scripts provided in the public GitHub repository<a href="https://github.com/UT-Austin-RPL/Coopernaut"> Coopernaut </a>.
-The kick-start dataset contains 3 scenarios, and each has a Train Set and a Validation Set.
-The Train set of a scenario typically includes 12 trajectories in total, with 3 of them being accident-prone and 9 of them being normal driving trajectories.
+<a href="https://utexas.box.com/v/coopernaut-dataset">Here</a>.
+Furthermore, you can collect your own dataset by running our data collection scripts provided in the public GitHub repository<a href="https://github.com/UT-Austin-RPL/Coopernaut">Coopernaut</a>.
+The kick-start dataset consists of 3 scenarios, each of which has a Train Set and a Validation Set.
+The Train set of a scenario contains on average 12 trajectories in total, with 3 of them being accident-prone and 9 being normal driving trajectories.
 <br>
 Here is a glimpse of the structure of data storage.
 <div style="background-color:#EEF5E9;border:1px solid #CACACA; width:1020px; overflow-x:auto">